Kristiyan Koev: Career

 The experts rank Kristiyan Koev among the six best classic flutists in the world.

 At the age of 35, Koev has more than 960 concerts performed in the world theaters.
-He has played with conductors such as Leonard – one of the highest paid conductors in the world, Zubin Meta – the conductor of the three great tenors, Enrique Bátiz Campbell – of the Mexican Philharmonic orchestra, Nanut – of the Taranto Philharmonic orchestra (Italy), Francesco La Vecchia- of the Roman philharmonic orchestra, Patrick Galua – the greatest flutist in the world, Dante Milozzi – the first flute of the Roman radio, Jesus Medina-one of Mexico’s outstanding conductors and music director of The UANL Symphony Orchestra in Monterrey, Mexico, Maestro Eduardo Alvarez – founder of the Music School of the Americana University of Acapulco and Music Director of the Symphony Orchestra of the Autonomous University of the State of Hidalgo, Mexico.
+He has played with conductors such as Leonard – one of the highest paid conductors in the world, Zubin Mehta – the conductor of the three great tenors, Enrique Bátiz – of the Mexican Philharmonic Orchestra, Nanut – of the Taranto Philharmonic orchestra (Italy), Francesco La Vecchia- of the Roman philharmonic orchestra, Patrick Galua – the greatest flutist in the world, Dante Milozzi – the first flute of the Roman radio, Jesus Medina-one of Mexico’s outstanding conductors and music director of The UANL Symphony Orchestra in Monterrey, Mexico, Maestro Eduardo Alvarez – founder of the Music School of the Americana University of Acapulco and Music Director of the Symphony Orchestra of the Autonomous University of the State of Hidalgo, Mexico.

 As a soloist Maestro Kristian Koev is an honoured guest of world-famous symphonic orchestras: